 For many not for profit boards, the first response when faced with raising philanthropic support is: “We need to have a fundraiser!”
-Though some fundraising events are extraordinarily successful and raise a lot of money, their success is based on three magic ingredients: a compelling cause; an enthusiastic, engaged, and experienced cadre of volunteers; and a cultivated, loyal audience of supporters that will choose your event over a range of other opportunities to spend good money on a worthy cause.
-Those organizations that have these ingredients are extraordinarily successful.
+Though some fundraising events are extraordinarily successful and raise a lot of money, their success is based on three magic ingredients: a compelling cause; an enthusiastic, engaged, and experienced cadre of volunteers; and a cultivated, loyal audience of supporters that will choose your event over a range of other opportunities.
+Organizations that have these ingredients are extraordinarily successful.
 But, they are few in number.

 Why do so few fundraisers fall short?
 One reason comes down to margins.
-If you fully account for all of the direct and indirect costs attributed to an event, most hover around break even—some are modestly profitable, some lose money.
+If you fully account for all of the direct and indirect costs attributed to any given event, most events hover around break-even—some are modestly profitable, some lose money.

 Of course, the value of a fundraiser doesn’t depend solely on money received during the event itself.
 Fundraising events are very effective as means (not as ends) to succeeding at fundraising.
 They are important elements of an integrated program that should include a focus on individuals (major gifts, planned giving, and direct appeal), foundations, corporations, and other associations and charitable entities that care about your cause.
 Therefore, fundraising events fail because they focus on short-term income instead of long-term relationship building.

 Fundraising events are most effective for building awareness and cultivating prospective donors.
-But, the right people need to attend your events and hear your message.
+To achieve these goals, the right people need to attend your events and hear your message.

 Getting the Right People to Your Fundraising Event